Most loyalty programs don’t fail because customers opt out.

 Customers don’t want to work for loyalty.
 They want loyalty to work for them.

-Customer expectations have been shaped by convenience everywhere else.
-Shopping, payments, content, and communication are all designed to reduce friction.
+Customer expectations have been reshaped by convenience everywhere else.
+Shopping, payments, content, and communication are all designed to remove friction.
 Loyalty programs are held to that same standard, whether brands intend it or not.

 If loyalty feels slower or more complicated than the rest of the experience, customers disengage.
 The value may still be there, but the effort outweighs the perceived benefit.

-Ease is no longer a nice-to-have.
-It is the baseline.
+Ease is no longer a differentiator.
+It’s the baseline.

-For brands, this means loyalty becomes part of the purchase experience rather than a separate system customers need to think about.
+For brands, this means loyalty becomes part of the purchase experience—not a separate system customers need to think about.
 Participation increases because the program fits naturally into how customers already behave.

 Loyalty Should Reduce Effort, Not Add to It